 DHL

 DHL offers fast and reliable international shipping services for urgent or valuable shipments.
 It has designated DHL Service Points across Thailand, either offices or kiosks, in cafes or malls for dropping off packages.
-You can find the location nearest to you by using its location finder
+You can find the location nearest to you by using its location finder.

 The drawbacks of DHL are still the lack of offices compared to Thailand Post, and its expensive express shipping fees.
 If a package is heading to a region that lacks a DHL office, a third-party service is used to deliver the package to its final destination, negating DHL’s tracking service.
 DHL Guidelines can be found here.